 I love to shop and can’t tell you how many times I’ve been somewhere and saw a handbag or a dress or something else and immediately felt I “had” to have it.
 Did I need it?
 Nope.
 It’s almost always a “want”.
 Once you determine the difference, you really can make better buying decisions.

-We Opened a Free Online Banking Account
+I Opened a Free Online Banking Account

 One of the biggest things to do is to remember to make it a priority to save the money if traveling is your goal.
 If it’s your passion you’ll make it happen.